mas-4/duvall/_imports/scramble.md

 Points as before.
 At the end of the round, the team will have one score and the corresponding DuVall points listed.

-If your team is missing a player (3-man team), you will alternate taking shots for that player by hole.
+**Absent Player Rule** — If your team is missing a player (3-man team), you will alternate taking shots for that player by hole.
 Ex.
 Player D is absent.
 First Hole, player A plays his own ball first for each shot and the shots for missing player D next.
 Then on the Second hole, player B plays his ball first for each shot and the shots